 Over her career, she’s been recognized for both her academic and professional achievements – she holds three patents, has published more than 100 journal, conference and magazine articles and several book chapters, and has given more than 120 invited scientific or professional talks.
-She’s also published two books: a co-edited book, Materials Research for Manufacturing, and, most recently, Successful Women Ceramic and Glass Scientists and Engineers: 100 Inspirational Portraits.
+She’s also published two books: a co-edited book, Materials Research for Manufacturing, and, most recently, Successful Women Ceramic and Glass Scientists and Engineers: 100 Inspirational Profiles.

 It’s this most recent book that holds a special place in Madsen’s heart – and it comes from a career of working to make her field a more equitable place.

 “In my role at NSF, researchers would apply for grants to support workshops or conferences – but often, those events would have little to no diversity,” she says.
 “It started me thinking about the role of women in our field and how to make them more visible — so I decided to write an overview that identified some of these women and their accomplishments in the field, which I hope will inspire young people to explore careers in STEM [science, technology, engineering and math].”

 The book includes the stories of 100 female ceramic and glass scientists from 29 countries sharing stories about their career paths, professional accomplishments, challenges and career highlights, as well as advice for young scientists.